zuplo/docs/docs/articles/custom-domains.md

 CNAME   api.example.com                       cname.zuplo.app
 ```

 At your DNS host, you create all three records.
 Cloudflare will then query your domain [periodically](https://developers.cloudflare.com/cloudflare-for-platforms/cloudflare-for-saas/start/hostname-verification-backoff-schedule/) until it can verify everything.
 If everything is configured correctly, it should take a few minutes for your production Zup to start responding to traffic on your custom domain.
-On the other hand, if a misconfiguration (typo) occurs and you need to make change, Cloudflare could take up to 4 hours for it to retry the verification.
+On the other hand, if a misconfiguration (typo) occurs and you need to make change, Cloudflare could take up to 4 hours to retry the verification.
 Please be patient if this happens.

 By default, you can also use the url on `zuploapp.com` although, if you prefer that to be removed contact support and we can disable it for you.